shaharx/alfred/README.md

 ```
 This applies to every command that is run on an artifactory server (home).
 Using the -p flag, you can control any artifactory standalone home directory without any pre configurations.
-All commands are run against the artifactory home directory.
-No need to specify any subdirectories, alfred will handle it
+All commands are run against the artifactory home directory and no need to specify subdirectories.
- * Note: for now, if the path is a server that was not deployed by artifactory, alfred will not be able to upgrade it due to the absence of the inatance_metadata file that is written to the artifactory home on deployment
+ * Note: for now, if the path is a server that was not deployed by artifactory, alfred will not be able to upgrade it due to the absence of the inatance_metadata file that is written to the artifactory home on deployment.
+Hack: put the following json as the instance_metadata >> {"version":"current_version"}

 ## Upgrading Artifactory